marcelkalveram/awesome-product-engineer/README.md

 Some of the best introductory articles on the role of the Product Engineer on the web.

-- [What is a Product Engineer?](https://posthog.com/blog/what-is-a-product-engineer) - Understand what a Product Engineer is, what makes this role unique, and what skillsets and responsibilities it covers.
+- [What is a Product Engineer?](https://posthog.com/blog/what-is-a-product-engineer) - Understand what a Product Engineer is, what makes this role unique.
 - [Product Engineer vs. Product Manager](https://posthog.com/blog/product-engineer-vs-product-manager) - Helps sharpen the distinction between those two related roles.
-- [Product Engineer vs. Software Engineer](https://posthog.com/blog/product-engineer-vs-software-engineer) - Points out some important differences between the more traditional software and product engineer.
+- [Product Engineer vs. Software Engineer](https://posthog.com/blog/product-engineer-vs-software-engineer) - Points out some important differences to the more traditional software engineer.
 - [The Product-Minded Engineer](https://blog.pragmaticengineer.com/the-product-minded-engineer/) - A slightly shorter rundown of the responsibilities of a product engineer.
 - [How To Become a Product Engineer](https://hybridhacker.email/p/how-to-become-a-product-engineer) - A practical guide on the workflows and responsibilities of the product engineer.
 - [The Product Engineer Checklist](https://dev.to/epilot/the-product-engineer-checklist-469d) - An extensive list of questions to consider for the aspiring product engineer.